EnockHumure/PL-SQL-Window-Functions-Assignment-Humure-Enock/readme.md

 - Some screenshots have been **combined** so that both the query and its output appear together.
 - This was only done to make the explanations clearer and more organized — the results themselves are real and unedited.

-### AI Usage Disclosure
-I used AI tools only to **make the English easier to read and more friendly**.
-All technical work — SQL queries, coding, and analysis — is fully my own effort.

 ### Special Acknowledgement
 A heartfelt thank you to ** lecture Eric Maniraguha** 🙏.